NolanHo/NolanHo/README.md

 -- 🔭 I'am a undergraduate major in cryptography in HUST

--- 🌱 I’m currently learning: Full-Stack, Cloud Native, AI Ops, Cryptography, [This is my blog](https://16bit-sensation.com/)
+-- 🌱 I’m currently learning: Cloud Native, AI Ops, Cryptography, [This is my blog](https://16bit-sensation.com/)

   My interests are: